apache/storm/docs/Performance.md

 when the `topology.max.spout.pending` limit has been reached when ACKers are enabled.
 Select a strategy using `topology.spout.wait.strategy`.
 Configure the chosen wait strategy using one of the `topology.spout.wait.*` settings.

-4.2 **Bolt Wait:** : When a bolt polls it's receive queue for new messages to process, it is possible that the queue is empty.
+4.2 **Bolt Wait:** : When a bolt polls it's receive a queue for new messages to process, it is possible that the queue is empty.
 This typically happens in case of low/no traffic situations or when the upstream spout/bolt is inherently slower.
 This wait strategy is used in such cases.
 It avoids high CPU usage due to the bolt continuously checking on a typically empty queue.
 Select a strategy using `topology.bolt.wait.strategy`.
 The chosen strategy can be further configured using the `topology.bolt.wait.*` settings.

 4.3 **Backpressure Wait** : Select a strategy using `topology.backpressure.wait.strategy`.
 When a spout/bolt tries to write to a downstream component's receive queue, there is a possibility that the queue is full.
-In such cases the write needs to be retried.
+In such cases, the write needs to be retried.
 This wait strategy is used to induce some idling in-between re-attempts for conserving CPU.
 The chosen strategy can be further configured using the `topology.backpressure.wait.*` settings.